johnalison/WorkingPhilosophy/Questions.md

 - Am I doing work that matters ?
 - Can I find grace and harmony in places others overlooked?
 - Good or bad, high or low, do I still have choices?
+- How can I rekindle my principles and start living today ?
+- What am I getting out of my journaling ritual?